Roofing License #CCC1333826

 • Gutters and downspouts.
 Sometimes your current gutters can remain on the home.
 However, if they have been damaged by storms or another weather event, it may be time to replace them.

-Size and Complexity
+Size and Complexity of the Roof

 Roof Penetrations

 A roof penetration is anything poking out of your roof.
-This can include plumbing vents, bathroom vents, chimneys, skylights or solar tubes.
+This can include plumbing vents, bathroom vents, chimneys, skylights, or solar tubes.
 The more penetrations your roof has, the more it will cost in labor to ensure they are sealed correctly.
-Smaller pipes or vents don’t add much to the final cost.
-However, larger-sized penetrations, such as chimneys and skylights, can require more labor to install flashing and sealants, so they can add more to the cost of your roofing project.
+The good news is that smaller pipes or vents don’t add much to the final cost.
+However, larger-sized penetrations, such as chimneys and skylights, can require more labor to install flashing and sealants, so they can add substantially more to the cost of your roof replacement.

-Roof Decking Repair
+Roof Decking Replacement

 Operating Expenses

-• Advertising and promotions.
+• Advertising and promotions

-• Vehicles, including fuel, insurance and maintenance.
+• Vehicles, including fuel, insurance, and maintenance

-• Cost for place of business.
+• Cost for the place of business

-• Licenses and bonds.
+• Licenses and bonds

-• General liability insurance.
+• General liability insurance

-• Workers’ compensation insurance.
+• Workers’ compensation insurance

-• Training.
+• Training

-• Taxes, both federal and state.
+• Taxes, both federal and state

-• Communications, including landlines and cell phones.
+• Communications, including landlines and cell phones

-• Technology like computers, Ipads, tablets and printers.
+• Technology like computers, iPads, tablets, and printers.

 Award Winning Professionals Are Here To Help!